Vincit/objection.js/doc/includes/API.md

       // ManyToMany relation needs the `through` object
       // to describe the join table.
       through: {
+        // If you have a model class for the join table
+        // you need to specify it like this:
+        // modelClass: PersonMovie,
         from: 'Person_Movie.personId',
         to: 'Person_Movie.movieId'
       },